wishnuputra/CPractice/pointer/readme.md

 How memory is assign to a program or application in a typical memory architecture.
 This memory allocation is devided into four segments.<br>
 <img width="218" height="437" alt="image" src="https://github.com/user-attachments/assets/9bf6f74b-e7a1-4e7a-af85-26c0d804c6ee" />
+Anything stored on the stack will be automatically cleared after the stack frame is completed.<br>
+Meanwhile any variable stored on the Heap will not automatically cleared.
+It is the responsibility of the programmer to free the memory if it is not used anymore.

 The three segments: `Text`, `Global`, and `Stack` do not grow during the lifetime of the program<br>